-Although DHS formally declined its PY2023 ESG allocation in favor of the neighbor island counties managing the funds directly, it continues to provide a continuum of services through its programs that serve various populations.
+Although DHS formally declined its PY2023 ESG allocation, it continues to provide a continuum of services through its programs that serve various populations.

 In addition to DHS' and BTG's efforts to address homelessness, the HICH formally adopted the "Hawaii Ten-Year Strategic Plan and Framework to End Homelessness, which was revised to focus on strengthening the homeless system through improving outcomes for individuals experiencing homelessness.
 (See the 2022-2032 ten-year plan at: https://homelessness.hawaii.gov/wp-content/uploads/2022/05/HICH-Ten-Year-Plan-FINAL-05-26-22.pdf.